TTTGroup/Tic-Tac-Toe/README.md

 **Required Must-have Stories**
 * Users enter through a start screen
+* Users can view a list of game rules
 * Users have a game screen
 * Users can exit the game
-* Users can view winner & loser score
+* Users can view winner score
+* Users can view results screen
+* Users can reset the grid to start a new game

 **Optional Nice-to-have Stories**